 “Talent is God-given.
 Be humble.
 Fame is man-given.
 Be grateful.
 Conceit is self-given.
 Be careful.”

 - John Wooden

 Doctors have been to space.
-In fact the first black man to walk in space was doctor, Bernard Harris Jr. MD.
+In fact the first black man to walk in space was a doctor, Bernard Harris Jr. MD.
 And doctors have also died on space missions: Laurel Clark, MD and David Brown, MD, died on the tragic Colombia flight when it shattered on re-entering our atmosphere on February 1st, 2003.

 And basketball was invented by another doctor too (Dr Naismith).

-Many of the doctors you will read about in this section of the site you will recognize without hesitation but be surprised to learn that leading their famous names were the letters 'Dr' - the pronunciation of which seems to go silent when doctors get famous for things other than medicine.
+Many of the doctors you will read about in this section of the site you will recognize without hesitation but be surprised to learn that their famous names were preceded by the letters 'Dr' - the pronunciation of which seems to go silent when doctors get famous for things other than medicine.